Compare any two graphics cards:

 Power Usage and Theoretical BenchmarksPower Consumption (Max TDP)

-Memory BandwidthAs far as performance goes, the GeForce GTX 260 should in theory be a lot better than the Radeon R7 250 in general. (explain)
+Memory BandwidthAs far as performance goes, the GeForce GTX 260 should in theory be quite a bit superior to the Radeon R7 250 in general. (explain)

-Texel RateThe GeForce GTX 260 will be quite a bit (about 54%) faster with regards to AF than the Radeon R7 250. (explain)
+Texel RateThe GeForce GTX 260 will be quite a bit (approximately 54%) better at AF than the Radeon R7 250. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 Price Comparison